JBrito00/Google-cybersecurity-activities/Python automation/readme.md

 # Update file through Python automation

 ## Description
-It as presented a scenario that as a security professional working at a health care company one of the tasks is to update a file that identifies employees who can have access to restricted data.
+It was presented a scenario that as a security professional working at a health care company one of the tasks is to update a file that identifies employees who can have access to restricted data.
 I used the skills learned during the course to automate this task using Python.